About the Course

 MA graduates could go on to higher-level study on doctoral programmes.

-Second Year of MA: The second year fees will be the same as the first year plus any increase for unavoidable costs such as inflation and any increase in Middlesex Registration fees.
+Second Year of MA: The second year fees will be the same as the first year plus any increase for unavoidable costs such as inflation.

 We offer a 15% discount to Minster Centre members (graduates and those who maintain their UKCP membership through the Centre).
 The discount does not apply to the Middlesex University registration fee (£761).